 Start Delay: Start delay is adjustable from 0.5 to 15 seconds.
-The intake manifold heater(s) are energized during the start delay period for easier starting.
 Turn the potentiometer clockwise to increase delay and counterclockwise to decrease delay.
 See Figure 5-6.

-Stop Delay: Stop delay is adjustable from 30 sec-

-onds to 30 minutes.
+Stop Delay: Stop delay is adjustable from 30 seconds to 30 minutes.
 Turn the potentiometer clockwise to increase delay and counterclockwise to decrease delay.